DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

    - Click on the "Save" Button

    - Select "Authorization"
-   - Select"odm" (clientId of the application) in the "Available Clients" list and click on "Add selected" to move it to the "Assigned Clients" list
+   - Select **odm** (clientId of the application) in the "Available Clients" list and click on "Add selected" to move it to the "Assigned Clients" list

   By default, the SCIM Groups and Users Endpoints require authentication.